lohi0399/DeepSeekR1_LangChain_Ollama/README.md

 ---

 ## **🌐 Application Interface**
-Once the setup is complete, you can launch the app.
+Once the setup is complete run `streamlit run app.py` to launch the app.
 The website interface looks like this:

 ![Website Preview](images/website.png)